AhmedRaafat14/Leetcode-problems/30-Day-LeetCoding-Challenge/single-number/README.md

 | 1  | 0  | 1  |
 | 1  | 1  | 0  |

-So you can see when you take an XOR with any bit gives **0** but when you take the XOR for two different bits it gives you **1**, and here is the trick we can use the XOR to XOR all our numbers in the list and when we are done it will return only the single number that is does not rebating in the list.
+So you can see when you take an XOR with any bit gives **0** but when you take the XOR for two different bits it gives you **1**, and here is the trick we can use the XOR to XOR all our numbers in the list and when we are done it will return only the single number that does not rebate in the list.

 **Example:**